mdn/content/files/en-us/mozilla/add-ons/webextensions/api/declarativeNetRequest/getavailablestaticrulecount/index.md

 {{AddonSidebar()}}

-Returns the number of static rules that can be enabled before the global static rule limit is reached.
+Returns the number of static rules that can be activated before the global static rule limit is reached.

 > **Note:** This API is available in Manifest V3 or higher.